 Alright so you got your board, you’ve been shredding it, but how do you keep it in solid condition?

-It’s time for a little shred maintenance.
+It’s time for some longboard maintenance.

 I’m gonna share what I do and then what others have shared to help you maximize your board’s lifespan.

 I’m gonna cover the deck, griptape, bearings, wheels, and trucks.

 Rather watch a video?
 Check it below.
 If not, keep scrolling.

 Okay so before we get into the nitty and gritty, honestly the best type of maintenance is preventative maintenance.